BHayes-01/TicTacToe/README.md

 If I have time in the future, there are a few things that I was wanting to add:

-•	Ability for the user to pick X or O.
+  •	Ability for the user to pick wether they want to be X or O.

   •	Add a shaking effect when the user clicks down on the X or O.

   •	Add a small delay before the computer plays.

   •	Add the ability for the computer to occasionally loose, currently it never does.

 # Supports